 Selenium is a critical element for health and reproduction.
 Ensuring selenium concentrations are optimal in the transition period allows time for any required supplementation to be planned and implemented.

-The below panels can be used as a guide, but you can add to these or change them using our discounted MineralCheck made-to-measure (M2M) testing options.
-Indicate clearly on the submission form how many of each test you would like performed and quote M2M.
+The below panels can be used as a guide, but you can add to these or change them using other trace element tests available.
+Indicate clearly on the submission form how many of each test you would like performed.